 If you wish to use Java applets, you should install an appropriate browser such as Pale Moon that still supports the old plug-in API (“NSAPI”), and then install the 32-bit versions of Java and other tools (such as Eclipse), instead of the 64-bit versions.
 Many tools will work regardless of the Java type you install, but not Eclipse and possibly others.
 Finally, note that Oracle has announce that applet support (the web browser plugin) will be deprecated in Java 9 and eliminated in a future release.

-In our course we will explore many tools, including both the Eclipse and NetBeans IDEs.
+In our course we will explore many tools, including the Eclipse IDE (and possibly others such as NetBeans).
 The IDEs often include bundled versions of some tools, such as Ant, JUnit, and Maven.
-While you could locate where these were previously installed with NetBeans (or Eclipse), and configure these tools to refer to those locations, these tools are small and it doesn't hurt to install the extra versions that come with the tools.
-By installing the tools separately (and before any IDEs), you can access them easily from the command line and update them when updates are available, without waiting for an update from NetBeans (or Eclipse), which may cause you to have to reconfigure other tools to know about the new locations and pathnames.
+While you could locate where these were installed by your IDE and configure these tool names to refer to those locations (so you can use them with the command line or another IDE), these tools are small and it doesn't hurt to install the extra copy.
+By installing the tools separately (and before any IDEs), you can access them easily from the command line and update them when updates are available, without waiting for an update from your IDE, which may cause you to have to reconfigure other tools to know about the new locations and pathnames.

 Note that these directions are tested on Windows 7.
+They should work on Windows 10 but currently, that is not tested.
 If you wish any additional help, don't hesitate to ask!

 C:\Java(which is where we will install the JDK),

-C:\Java\glassfish4(which is where we will install the Glassfish Java EE server).
+C:\Java\glassfish(which is where we will install the Wildfly or Glassfish Java EE server).
 If you don't like the name

 This makes a backup copy of all your environment variables, always a